charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 "You just spent a hundred and fifty dollars in three minutes," Marcus said, his voice dropping an octave.
 "For a picture of a man on a screen?"

 "It’s not just a picture, Dad, it’s an asset," Junior said, not looking away.
 "If I pull the Legendary, I can flip it on the secondary market for two grand.
 It’s all about the algorithm.
-Money isn't paper anymore, Pop.
+We’re in a bull run, Pop.
+You gotta spend to yield.
+Money isn't paper anymore.
 It’s just energy moving between servers."

 Marcus looked at his son—the kid he’d raised on grease and grit—and felt a cold distance.
+Junior was a hybrid of a tech bro and a gambler, his brain rewired by years of Reddit memes, GameStop rallies, and the dopamine loops of TikTok.
 To Junior, the twenty-thousand in the Peterbilt’s glovebox wasn't security; it was "inefficient energy."

 He thought about Junior's mother, Trina.
 She was forty-two, the same age as Marcus, but the years hadn't been as kind to her.
 She’d grown heavy, her once-sharp features softened by a sedentary life and a resignation that Marcus couldn't relate to.
 When he dropped by to see Junior, he was always cordial—a polite nod, a brief check-in about the bills—but the fire had gone out of that connection a decade ago.
 He stayed for the kid, but he lived for the road.